 - Passengers: Usually 5

 In the market for an aircraft?
-We recommend reading "ASA An Aviator's Field Guide to Buying an Airplane (Softcover)".
+We recommend reading books from our "Maintenance & Ownership" collection.

 2 comments